How to Use Essential Oils Safely

 Do not apply undiluted essential oils to your skin.
 It’s that simple.
 The most common adverse reaction, experienced by hundreds, possibly thousands of people every year, is a skin reaction, and the most common cause is using an undiluted essential oil.
 Generally, the reasons for doing this are either (1) ignorance: no-one told you this wasn’t a good idea, or (2) someone told you that it was a good idea, and that it was safe.

 Above is a Table with general guidelines for the dilutions of essential oil that are commonly used in different scenarios.
 For children, see the chart below under “Children”.
+Here is a Dilution Guideline Chart for your use.

 Some essential oils, such as lemongrass, clove or cinnamon bark, are more likely to cause skin reactions than others.
 However, people frequently have bad reactions to essential oils that are relatively safe because they are used undiluted (see database).
 This is not because these essential oils contain impurities.
 The same companies that tell us genuine essential oils can’t cause adverse reactions are the same brands causing most of the reactions.
 The simple fact is, dilution and risk are directly linked, and this is a well-known phenomenon in dermatology and toxicology.

 If you have an allergic reaction to an essential oil, your immune system has been primed, usually for life, so you might need to avoid that oil indefinitely.
 Click here for Adverse Reaction Reports featuring allergic contact dermatitis.
 Irritation is different, does not involve the immune system, and usually happens from improper use.
 Click here for Adverse Reaction Reports featuring irritant contact dermatitis.
+For more information on irritant and allergic skin reactions to essential oils, read our detailed description here.

 Perhaps even more important, do not put drops of essential oil into a bath and then step into it.
 Essential oils do not mix with water, they float in tiny droplets on the surface, and you are about to sit on those droplets of undiluted essential oil.
 Whenever essential oils are ‘mixed’ with water without a dispersing agent, there is a risk of irritation, since undiluted droplets of essential oil attach to the skin, often in sensitive areas.
 Because the oils are warmed up by the water, and also cannot evaporate, they often sting like crazy.
 Click here for Adverse Reaction Reports featuring bath and washing products.
 Therefore, essential oils always need to be fully dispersed in and appropriate base before being added to a bath.